iafisher/polyglot-server/README.md

 the `checkinbox` request.
 Each user from whom the client has unread messages is listed along with the count of messages.
 Broadcast messages are listed with the user as `'*'`.
 Broadcast and direct messages are received and stored in the inbox regardless of whether the recipient is online when the message is sent.
+A broadcast message is received by the user who sent it.
+The users are listed in alphabetical order.

 `message <timestamp> <from> <to> <body>`: Response to the `recv` request.
 The timestamp field contains the UTC time the message was received by the server, in